montagejs/frb/README.md

 ```

 You can also bind *all* of the content of an array by range or by
 mapping.
-The notation for binding ranged content is `.*`.
-Every change
+The notation for binding ranged content is `rangeContent()`.
-to an Array or SortedSet dispatches range changes and any collection
+Every change to an Array or SortedSet dispatches range changes and any
-that implements `splice` and `swap` can be a target for such changes.
+collection that implements `splice` and `swap` can be a target for such
+changes.

 ```javascript
 var SortedSet = require("collections/sorted-set");